The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: The TRK sum rule for the linear optical susceptibility.

-with $f_{nn'}=f_n-f_{n'}$.
-The double sum in the second term can be decomposed into two sums over valence and conduction states only, because the $f_{nn'}$ factors are zero for state pairs $(n,n')$ of the same kind (valence or conduction):
+On the other hand, we already know that $\chil^{(b)}$ in Eq.~\eqref{eq:chi2} is zero.
+The double sum in the second term can be decomposed into sums over valence and conduction states only, because the $f_{nn'}$ factors are zero for state pairs $(n,n')$ of the same kind (valence or conduction).
+By using $\bp_{vc}^*=\bp_{cv}$, and omitting the irrelevant factor $-e^2/m^2$, the equation $\chil^{(b)}=0$ can be reduced to:

-Using again time-reversal symmetry, the two terms within the second sum can be shown to be one the complex conjugate of the other, thus:

-but $\sum_nf_n=N_e$ is the number of valence electrons and the integral $\dk$ is over reciprocal space, thus equal to $(2\pi)^3/\Omega$.
+but $\sum_nf_n=N_e$ is the number of valence electrons and the integral $\int d\bk$ is over the primitive cell in reciprocal space, thus equal to $(2\pi)^3/\Omega$.
 We then get:

-where $n_e=N_e/\Omega$.
-Thus replacing in Eq.~\eqref{THK2} we finally get:
+where $n_e=N_e/\Omega$ (explicit $\bk$-dependence has been omitted).
+Thus, replacing in Eq.~\eqref{THK2} we finally get:

+which is the well known TRK sum rule for semiconductors.
+By using the relation between $\chil$ and the permittivity $\e_{ij}$, $\e_{ij}=1+4\pi\chil$ in Gaussian units, we have the better known relation~\cite{LandauEOCM}: